RutikKulkarni/BlogPost-Web-App/README.md

 - Implement the backend using Express.js and Node.js.
 - Ensure proper API endpoints to serve both the public feed and the blog creation processes.

-### Deployment:
-- Host the application on a publicly accessible URL via Vercel.
-- Version control the code in a GitHub repository.
-- Include a comprehensive `README.md` file with setup instructions for running the project locally.

 ## Getting Started

 ### Prerequisites